 Promoting Physical Activity

-In order to promote physical activity during the school day, a daily mile track and some sports equipment will be purchased for use at playtime and lunchtime.
+In order to promote physical activity during the school day, some sports equipment will be purchased for use at playtime and lunchtime.
 Some new PE equipment will extend the range of sporting activity on offer to pupils, to encourage more children to take part with enthusiasm.

 The same coach works closely with the staff and children throughout the year.
 This helps to ensure that continuity and progression are built into the planning and delivery of PE lessons.
 PE lessons and clubs are timetabled to ensure that sufficient time is allocated for physical activity, plus a number of staff lead the after-school clubs.
 We are fortunate to have large school grounds so a range of sports can take place and links with secondary schools are pursued as actively as possible.